TheJoeSmo/Foundry/.github/CONTRIBUTING.rst

     $ poetry install

 This will install the remaining dependencies.
-It is recommended to run this command after each fetch or update to the project's dependencies, as it ensures the continous integration environment is equivelent to your local one.
+It is recommended to run this command after each fetch or update to the project's dependencies, as it ensures the continuos integration environment is equivalent to your local one.

 If everything worked, you should be able to run the following and see that every test passed: